jpg6453/food-factory/README.md

 As a user visiting the site, I would like:
 - to be inspired to cook by the range of recipes.
-- be presented with deatils of prepartion time, skill level and serving size for each recipe.
+- be presented with detailss of prepartion time, skill level and serving size for each recipe.
 - be able to search recipes by cuisine type.
 - browse all recipes on a single page.
 - filter recipes by main ingredient.